soixantecircuits/standard-settings/README.md

     `$ SERVER_PORT=2500 node index.js`
     `$ service_spacebro_inputMessage=new-media node index.js`

+    `$SERVER_PORT=6666 node examples/index.js --settings ./settings/settings.production.json --server.port 2000`

+    Here, the `SERVER_PORT` env will always win.
+You'll endup with a 6666 value for the key `port`of the key `server`

     This means that if you pass a `settings` file with `--settings` argument, or a target key with command line like `--server.port` the environment variable will be the final value.

 ## 👋 Usage inside Node.js or Electron